chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 Here are some notes about the installation based on user feedback:

 - The script attempts to get your IP.
 If you are installing the sample work instructions using AWS, the observed IP will be your server's **private** IP.
 This will most likely prevent you from connecting from your AWS server since you need to use its **public** IP.
+- Also regarding AWS, make sure your security group allows for communication from only your IP.
+If you are not familiar with security groups, join the [stack-academy](./stack-academy.md), and we will help you configure your server securely.
-- If you need to use a different IP, be sure to update the following file accordingly: /opt/work-instruction/chuckstack/ai-llm-operations-wi-chat/theme/head.hbs
+- If you need to use a different IP, be sure to update the following file accordingly: /opt/work-instruction/chuckstack/ai-llm-operations-wi-chat/theme/head.hbs and execute the `./publish.sh rebuild` command.

 Let's spend a moment discussing the airole-starter.md document.
 This text gets passed along side every prompt.
 This document gives you control over the user experience.